 _

-Take a nature outing to the foreshore with Mélanie
+Take a nature outing in the tidal flats with Mélanie

-Mélanie Chouan offers fascinating thematic tours.
+Mélanie Chouan offers exciting themed tours.
 She is a passionate and fascinating nature guide.
-We notably discovered with her the algae, shellfish, and edible shore plants during an outing on the foreshore, at the Pointe du Dibenn, near the Pénerf river.
-During the guided walk, Mélanie also gives tips for using the plants.
-We notably tasted the “sea chips” on the spot, a plant found in salt meadows, glasswort (which is harvested in June), rock samphire that grows on cliffs, or even pepper dulse algae of red to brown color.
-The outing ends with a tasting of algae tartare (or other plant-based culinary preparations) which is included in the service.
+We particularly discovered algae, shellfish, and edible coastal plants with her during an outing on the foreshore at Pointe du Dibenn, near the Pénerf river.
+During the guided walk, Mélanie also shares tips on how to use the plants.
+We tasted “sea chips” on the spot—a plant found in the salt marshes—as well as samphire (which is harvested in June), rock samphire that grows on the cliffs, and the red-to-brown peppery dulse seaweed.
+The outing ends with a tasting of seaweed tartare (or other plant-based culinary preparations), which is included in the service.

 Nature outing with Mélanie